SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 doing a complete overhaul), and focusing more on the usefulness of unique techs and unique units.

-I also want to acknowledge when the devs do make important balance decisions (like adjusting the movement speed of a unit or changing the way a unique tech works for a particular civ) that are beneficial to the health and longevity of the game, and want to do my best to keep some of those changes, and even incorporate some of those design decisions into my own ideas for balance.
+I also want to acknowledge when the devs do make important balance decisions (like adjusting the movement speed of a unit or changing the way a unique tech works for a particular civ or changing the cost of a generic tech) that are beneficial to the health and longevity of the game, and want to do my best to keep some of those changes, and even incorporate some of those design decisions into my own ideas for balance.

 General Game Changes: